 The Board has approved independence standards that require that a majority of its directors be independent.
 The independence of a director is determined in accordance with Regulation 52-110 or Regulation 58-101 further to voluntary disclosure by each director.
 Furthermore, the Board of Directors may determine that a director has no material relationship with the Corporation, including as a partner, Shareholder or officer of an organization that has a relationship with the Corporation.
 A "material relationship" is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment and includes an indirect material relationship.
 In determining whether a director is independent, the Board applies standards derived from the Canadian Securities Administrators director independence rules.
 The Board determines the independence of a director when it approves director nominees for inclusion in this Circular.
-Based on the results of independence questionnaires completed by each nominee and other information, the Board determined that six (6) of the eight (8) nominees proposed for election as directors have no material relationship with the Corporation and are, therefore, independent.
+Based on the results of independence questionnaires completed by each nominee and other information, the Board determined that eight (8) of the nine (9) nominees proposed for election as directors have no material relationship with the Corporation and are, therefore, independent.

-The following table indicates the independence status of each of the eight (8) nominees for election to the Board of Directors:
+The following table indicates the independence status of each of the nine (9) nominees for election to the Board of Directors:

-Name Independent Non- Independent Reason for Non-Independence
+Name Independent Non-Independent Reason for Non-Independence

+John R. Baird ✓ N/A

 Françoise Bertrand ✓ N/A

-John Burzynski ✓ Senior Vice President, New Business Development of the Corporation until August 2016
+John Burzynski ✓ N/A

 Christopher C. Curfman ✓ N/A

 Joanne Ferstman ✓ N/A

+William Murray John ✓ N/A

 Pierre Labbé ✓ N/A

-Oskar Lewnowski ✓ N/A

 Charles E. Page ✓ N/A

-Sean Roosen ✓ Chair of the Board and Chief Executive Officer of the Corporation
+Sean Roosen √ Chair of the Board and Chief Executive Officer of the Corporation

-Mr. John Burzynski is a non-independent director, given that he was an Executive Officer of the Corporation until August 2016.
-Mr. Roosen is also a non-independent director given his position as Chair of the Board and Chief Executive Officer.
+Mr. Roosen is a non-independent director given his position as Chair of the Board and Chief Executive Officer.